Why Your Vagus Nerve Deserves a Standing Ovation

 Here’s how to keep your gut happy and your nervous system thriving:

-🥬 Add Fermented Foods – Foods like yogurt, kimchi, sauerkraut, and kefir are packed with probiotics, which support a healthy gut microbiome.
+Add Fermented Foods – Foods like yogurt, kimchi, sauerkraut, and kefir are packed with probiotics, which support a healthy gut microbiome.
 Since your gut bacteria play a huge role in mood regulation and inflammation, keeping them happy means less bloating, better digestion, and even more stable energy levels.

-Your gut and brain are in constant communication through the vagus nerve, so taking care of your digestion isn’t just about avoiding discomfort, it’s about supporting your mood, energy, and overall well-being.
+Your gut and brain are in constant communication through the vagus nerve, so taking care of your digestion isn’t just about avoiding discomfort; it’s about supporting your mood, energy, and overall well-being.
 A happy gut makes for a happier you!

-Here’s how to set yourself up for better sleep, even if it feels like a nighttime battle:
+Here’s how to set yourself up for better sleep,

-🌙 Dim the Lights at Night (No Blue Light at Bedtime!) – Your body loves a dark, calm environment when it’s time to wind down.
+Dim the Lights at Night (No Blue Light at Bedtime!) – Your body loves a dark, calm environment when it’s time to wind down.
 Blue light from your phone, tablet, or computer messes with your body’s natural production of melatonin (the hormone that helps you sleep).
 Set a “no screen” rule for at least 30 minutes before bed.
 Instead, try reading a book, journaling, or just sitting in a cozy, dimly lit space.
 Your circadian rhythm will thank you.

 Final Thoughts: Give Your Nervous System Some Love